makrai/notes/zarriess21-decoding-survey.md

     arXiv 2016, arXiv:1610.02424
   * partition the candidates on the beam into groups
-    * When expanding a candidate in a certain group, the scores (i.e., log probabilities) of each word are augmented with a dissimilarity term
+    * When expanding a candidate in a certain group, the scores (ie, log probabilities) of each word are augmented with a dissimilarity term
     * The best dissimilarity measure is hamming diversity which penalizes the selection of a token